Abdur-rahmaanJ/shopcube/README.md

 **beta** - now in beta! - Not fully ready to be used by people without Flask knowledge.

-Note: since we are adding ecommerce as a demo, we don't guarantee security.
-It is currentlty your duty to assume the security aspects.
-Though the project is MIT licensed, we thought of warning you.
-The project gets better and better, we hope to provide a SOLID project, but as we continously switch to a better version of an aspect, we have not reached 'the' point where you can just take and install it at a client's place.
-Currently you need to flask-audit the code and see what you'd like to modify.

 # 💌 Contributing Countries

 🇲🇺 🇩🇪 🇨🇳 🇬🇧 🇸🇬 🇺🇬 🇲🇽